 The best way to go about it is to make contact and put forward a personal request: there is no option of buying tickets for it as such.

-Need to know: In summer, the pope is often in his residence in Castel Gandolfo rather than in Rome.
+Need to know: In summer, the Pope is often in his residence in Castel Gandolfo rather than in Rome.
 You can check his schedule and plan accordingly here.

 What to wear for visiting the Vatican: Vatican dress code